RidwanSharkar/Arbitrage-Better/README.md

 By placing bets on both fighters on different bookmakers:

-Decimal Odds for [Ilia] at DraftKings = 1 + (100/166) ≈ 1.60 <br>
+&nbsp; Decimal Odds for [Ilia] at DraftKings = 1 + (100/166) ≈ 1.60 <br>
-Reciprocal of Odds: (1/1.60) ≈ 0.625
+&nbsp; Reciprocal of Odds: (1/1.60) ≈ 0.625

-Decimal Odds for [Max] at Caesars = 1 + (170/100) = 2.70 <br>
+&nbsp; Decimal Odds for [Max] at Caesars = 1 + (170/100) = 2.70 <br>
-Reciprocal of Odds: (1/2.70) ≈ 0.370
+&nbsp; Reciprocal of Odds: (1/2.70) ≈ 0.370

 To find an arbitrage opportunity, we must look for a combination of odds on both fighters where the sum of the reciprocals of the decimal odds is less than 1:

-0.625 + 0.370 = 0.995
+&nbsp; 0.625 + 0.370 = 0.995

 This is because the total cost of the bets is less than the guaranteed return from one of the outcomes.

-• < 1: Indicates an arbitrage opportunity.
+&nbsp; • < 1: Indicates an arbitrage opportunity.
 The total implied probability is under 100%, suggesting that the market has underpriced the combined probability of all possible outcomes, offering a guaranteed profit scenario regardless of the outcome.

-• = 1: Implies that the market is perfectly balanced, i.e Payout = Risk
+&nbsp; • = 1: Implies that the market is perfectly balanced, i.e Payout = Risk

-• > 1: Implies no arbitrage bet is possible and the bookmakers may have overpricing the combined probability of the outcomes.
+&nbsp; • > 1: Implies no arbitrage bet is possible and the bookmakers may have overpricing the combined probability of the outcomes.

 ![image](https://github.com/user-attachments/assets/097323ba-698e-49b7-b97c-2e5612299842)